Car washing: Tips and tricks

 Bird droppings

 Bird droppings that have not been removed from the car can damage the paint, especially in the summer months.
 Don’t wait to remove them.
 Important: Dried-on droppings should never be loosened by rubbing them, as this can scratch the car.
-Instead, soak the affected area using lukewarm water and a kitchen towel before washing the car with the pressure washer or in the car wash.
-The faeces can then easily be wiped off with a soft sponge or damp cloth.
+Instead, soak the affected area using lukewarm water and a kitchen towel before washing the car with a pressure washer.
+The feces can then easily be wiped off with a soft sponge or damp cloth.

 Salt residue